Dry Powder Finance: Meaning

 Also, when a high-net-worth individual connects with a private equity fund, they examine the levels of dry powder the fund maintains to support future growth initiatives.
 Moreover, it is also a good indicator of the fund’s investment strategy.

 It must be noted private equity funds that keep high levels of dry powder do not always mean they are anticipating better deals ahead.
 Sometimes, it also means the lack of attractive deals to invest in.
 For instance, a September 2017 report from Preqin Ltd notes that the private equity funds were holding $963.3 billion of the powder.
-This was due to investors’ more money into the private equity funds and a lack of high return portfolios to invest in.
+This was due to investors’ more money into the private equity funds and a lack of high-return portfolios to invest in.

 What does Dry Powder mean for Individuals or Personal Finance?

 Similar to companies, for individuals, keeping dry powder helps to meet unforeseen emergencies and obligations.
-If a person keeps their dry powder, it means they are holding at least some portion of their personal net worth in assets (cash or marketable securities) that can quickly be converted into cash as and when needed.
+If a person keeps their reserves, it means they are holding at least some portion of their personal net worth in assets (cash or marketable securities) that can quickly be converted into cash as and when needed.